urbanisierung/order-process-with-zeebe/README.md

 - Google Account for your Firebase project
 - Sendgrid Account to send mails without maintaining a mai service
 - Giphy API accunt to search for appropriate gifs for you.
+- Cloud environment like AWS or Digital Ocean to deploy the shop frontend.

 order process with zeebe, serverless orchestration, free tier, service authentication